Kenneth Mills lives in Detroit, MI.

 He is the proud father of four sons, Felix, Aldous, Ian and Hector.

-In January 2017, Kenneth Mills will discuss a portion of his forthcoming book with the Anthropology & History Workshop and Reading Group at the University of Michigan, and in May 2017 he will give a keynote lecture to the LXII Annual Conference of the Seminar on the Acquisition of Latin American Library Materials (SALALM).
+In January 2017, Kenneth Mills discussed the opening of his forthcoming book with the Anthropology & History Reading Group at the University of Michigan.
+In May 2017 he will give a keynote lecture to the LXII Annual Conference of the Seminar on the Acquisition of Latin American Library Materials (SALALM).

 In February 2016, Kenneth Mills was Distinguished Visitor at Haverford College in Haverford, Pennsylvania, USA; in May 2016, served as Discussant on a panel treating “Colonial Imaginaries” at the 2016 meetings of the Latin American Studies Association in New York City; and in June 2016 lectured at “Arica Barroca,”a meeting in Arica, Chile, organised by the Fundación Altiplano, a non-profit working among Aymara communities in and around Arica and Parinacota (Chile).